 When the frets are leveled the crown gets flat and this increases the point of contact for the string when a note is fretted.
 A narrower point of contact is preferred as this reduces the chances of the guitar having intonation problems.

-In simple terms, the top of your frets are crowned through the use of crowning files (three-sided file or specialist crowning tool as shown above) to make the point of contact narrower.
+In simple terms, the top of your frets are crowned through the use of crowning files (a three-sided file or specialist crowning tool, as shown above) to make the point of contact narrower.
 The fret ends are also rounded at this stage, to prevent sharp fret ends and to make the guitar more comfortable to play.

 During the crowning process, the fretboard must be protected and is often masked, or fret guards are used.